 And finally, here's an example of multi-click prompt for an unsigned Java app with a red "Running this application may be a security risk" warning.
 You must enable the I accept the risk and want to run this app option and click Run to let the program start.
 But please make sure you really are on the correct web site first.
 Ticking the Do not show this again for this app check box is not recommended for unsigned apps.

-As Java installer does not remove older versions of JRE, many computers have several versions of JRE installed as in an example below:
+As Java installer does not remove older versions of JRE, most computers have several versions of JRE installed as in the example below: